zauberzeug/lizard/docs/index.md

 You can think of the microcontroller as the machine's lizard brain which ensures basic safety and performs all time-critical actions.

 The idea is to not compile and deploy specific C++ code for every new hardware requirement.
-Instead you simply write your commands in a text based language which can be changed on the fly.
+Instead you simply write your commands in a text-based language which can be changed on the fly.

 ## Features